hemangbehl/Sentence-Similarity-Web-App/README.md

 The code can be run via multiple ways:

 ### (a) Python code
-- in a new folder open a terminal and type *"git pull "*
+- open a terminal and type *"git clone git@github.com:hemangbehl/Sentence-Similarity-Web-App.git "*
+- run the command *"cd simscore"* to enter the folder "simscore"
 - run the command *"python sentence_Sim_v3.py"*
 - enter the two sentences to compare
 - similarity score will be displayed

 ### (b) Web app using Flask
-- in a new folder open a terminal and type *"git pull "*
+- open a terminal and type *"git clone git@github.com:hemangbehl/Sentence-Similarity-Web-App.git "*
+- run the command *"cd simscore"* to enter the folder "simscore"
 - run the command *"python app.py"*
-- go to **http://0.0.0.0:5000/** using a web browser
+- go to **http://0.0.0.0:5000/** or **http://localhost:5000/** using a web browser
 - enter the two sentences to compare
 - similarity score will be displayed

 ### (c) Using Dockerfile from DockerHub
-- in a new folder open a terminal and type *"docker pull hemang18/simscore:latest"*
+- open a terminal and type *"git clone git@github.com:hemangbehl/Sentence-Similarity-Web-App.git "*
+- run the command *"cd simscore"* to enter the folder "simscore"
-- run the command *"docker run -d -p 5000:5000 simscore"*
+- run the command *"docker run -d -p 5000:5000 hemang18/simscore"*
 - go to **http://0.0.0.0:5000/** using a web browser
 - enter the two sentences to compare
 - similarity score will be displayed